boardfish/special-project-tech-task/README.md

 Whatever your use for it, every **commit** you make in `git` tells a story - decisions that were made, ways in which things were implemented, and even some mishaps.
+It's a bit like writing a diary and taking a timelapse of your code at the same time!

 ## How to use `git`

 ### Committing

 **Commits** are the string that ties `git` together.
 They're **snapshots** of the code at some point in time, with a message attached to detail what changed.
-Let's look at how to commit.
+Let's look at how to make a commit.

 When you edit a file normally, the process looks like this: